abstractalgo/reyes/log/readme.md

 So, bound-split and dicing, all good.
 We've adaptively tessellated our shape by splitting it into smaller parts of it, and then we uniformly tessellated those parts.
 What's left are microgrids of micropolygons.

 Next step is shading.
 Micrpolygons are so small, that they are 1px in size, they are like fragments (from fragments shader).
 We can shade.
-Just points inside the microgrid, and interpolate colors accross the micropolygon.
+Just points inside the microgrid, and interpolate colors across the micropolygon.

 Final step is sampling, aka rasterization.
 It is very much like traditional rasterization where pipeline would generate sampling points, the primitives (micropolygons) are sampled at those points and everything is accumulated in the color buffer.

 One neat things is bucketing.
 We can subdivide screen into smaller regions and go through them independently.
-On the slides preivously mentiones, they also mention that storing microgrids is not very memory-efficient neither is holding entire color buffer.
+On the slides previously mentioned, they also mention that storing microgrids is not very memory-efficient neither is holding entire color buffer.
 So we can just do things in chunks, which is good.

+***Dec 5, 2015***
+---

+***intro Catmull-Clark:*** Started looking into additional surfaces, just thinking about them, and how would I later maybe implement them.
+More specifically, Catmull-Clark subdivision surfaces.
+Their algorithm is very simple and straight-forward and can be found on [Wikipedia](https://en.wikipedia.org/wiki/Catmull%E2%80%93Clark_subdivision_surface).
+These surfaces, by my understanding are used to just coarsely define the geometry, but then can refined as much as we want.
+They are procedural surfaces, in a way that they do not have finite resolution, but are represented through a few parameters (control points, i.e. faces and vertices).
+I am neither familiar with the math involved, all the magic numbers and reasons why things work the way they work, nor other similar parametric surfaces like NURBS, Bezier surfaces...
+I also don't quite understand advantages of one surface representation over another, problems that it might have and any additional mathematical pro/con (derivatives for example etc).
+I have basic understanding of those, but I am nowhere near expert so I guess I'd just have to take things for granted for now.
+Even so, they fir nicely with reyes' pipeline.
+I can imagine taking a Catmull-Clark surface, splitting it and refining until reaching a subpixel size for the primitives.
+I've created a separate repo for Catmull-Clark tests, but I'll try and integrate them into reyes' asap.

+***reyes caveats:*** cracks, displacement caution while bound-split phase, non-proportional micropolygons, parallel execution of stages (good read at [papers/parallel_upoly_rendering.pdf](../papers/parallel_upoly_rendering.pdf))